system76/docs/content/wireless.md

 ### Regulatory Domain

-In many cases, it's recommended to explicitly set the WiFi regulatory domain.
+In many cases, it's recommended to explicitly set the Wi-Fi regulatory domain.
 Check yours with this command:

 ```bash
 sudo iw reg get